Pseudo-Obstruction

 The exact mechanism is unknown, yet it is thought to be due to an interruption of the autonomic nervous supply to the colon resulting in the absence of smooth muscle action in the bowel wall.

-As with mechanical obstruction, untreated cases can result in an increasing colonic diameter, leading to an increased risk of toxic megacolon, bowel ischaemia, and perforation.
+As with mechanical obstruction, untreated cases can result in an increasing colonic diameter, leading to an increased risk of bowel ischaemia and bowel perforation.

 There are a variety of causes of pseudo-obstruction, including:

-• Including opioids, calcium channel blockers, or anti-depressants
+• Medication, including opioids, calcium channel blockers, or anti-depressants

 Clinical Features